We like getting new members, but we don’t accept everyone, and sometimes we have a waiting list.

 Members of this group are productive writers and actively pursuing publication.
 Sorry, this group probably is not an appropriate fit for someone who wants to be a writer, or wants to get back into writing, but who doesn’t have a substantial, long term habit of writing.

 Acceptance is not based on how talented you are, how well you write, or your writing credentials.
-You don’t submit material to us to be accepted and we don’t pass judgement on it.
+You don’t submit material to us to be accepted.

 We’re looking for writers with the right attitude.
 We’re looking for people who can benefit from as well as contribute to the group.
 Current members work really hard at the craft of writing and critiquing and the business of publishing, but they also play extremely well with others and value a good critique group.
 They want any and all feedback.
 They’ve come to understand a somewhat tough-skinned attitude is the key to success.
 This attitude can be acquired if it doesn’t come naturally, and we’re willing to help you change, if you’re prepared for the challenge.